magomimmo/modern-cljs/doc/tutorial-03.md

 ## Add compojure to project.clj

-Before run our new CLJ based http-server, we need to add `compojure` to `project.clj` dependencies section.
-The new `project.clj` is as follows:
+Before running our new CLJ based http-server, we need to add `compojure` to `project.clj` dependencies section.
+The new `project.clj` is as
+follows:

 ```clojure
 (defproject modern-cljs "0.1.0-SNAPSHOT"